-- 5. (1) If the Council establishes an intergovernmental steering committee, it must consist of- - (a) the municipal manager, or a designated municipal employee to represent the Municipal Manager; and - (b) representatives of- - (i) the municipality, nominated by the municipal manager; - (ii) the Department, nominated by the Head of Department; - (iii) the provincial department responsible for environmental affairs, nominated by the head of that department; and - (iv) other relevant organs of state, if any, who may have an interest in the compilation or amendment of the spatial development framework of the municipality.
+- 5. (1) If the Council establishes an intergovernmental steering committee, it must consist of- - (a) the Municipal Manager, or a designated municipal employee to represent the Municipal Manager; and - (b) representatives of- - (i) the Municipality, nominated by the Municipal Manager; - (ii) the Department, nominated by the Head of Department; - (iii) the provincial department responsible for land use planning, nominated by the Head of that department; and - (iv) other relevant organs of state, if any, who may have an interest in the compilation or amendment of the spatial development framework of the Municipality.

-- (2) When the Council establishes an intergovernmental steering committee the Municipal Manager must- - (a) designate a municipal employee to represent the Municipal Manager; - (b) nominate other representatives of the municipality; and - (c) in writing, invite written nominations for representatives from the persons or organs of state contemplated in subsection (1)(b)(ii), (iii), and (iv).
+- (2) When the Council establishes an intergovernmental steering committee the Municipal Manager must- - (a) designate a municipal employee to represent the Municipal Manager; - (b) nominate other representatives of the Municipality; and - (c) in writing, invite written nominations for representatives from the persons or organs of state contemplated in subsection (1)(b)(ii), (iii), and (iv).